-You can’t see.
-Maybe it’s just rocks.
+You cannot see.
+Maybe there is nothing but rocks.
 Or, maybe there is a cave.

-No it can’t be.
+No it cannot be.
 No cave can be behind her.
 But how do you know?
-You can’t see.
+You cannot see.
 Perhaps she is the keeper of a cave with a snake the size of a dragon in it waiting mouth wide open to greet you in the most admirably warm manner.

 “Closer…” whispers she again.

 “Oh, stop it for god’s sake!” you shout.
 She is quite mysterious.
 That makes her inviting.
-She doesn’t fancy the heavy sweat on your face.
+She does not fancy the heavy sweat on your face.
 The bone-shaking anxiety of yours can be sensed from miles away.
 You are weak!
 Stop shivering, you fool!
 Even a rat could defeat you.

 Hold your head, and breathe deeply.
 You can just turn and walk away, and live cowardly for the ages to come.
 What do you choose?

 So you have chosen the courageous path of discovery.
 Good!
 Touch the water to examine her.
-That’s the first step to examine anything.
-Be grateful that she’s not far away from reach.
-Be grateful that she’s touchable.
+That is the first step to examine anything.
+Be grateful that she is not far away from reach.
+Be grateful that she is touchable.

 You reach your hand to touch the water with your forefinger, and then you tug your hand after wetting your finger with the sharp-cold falling water.
 Cold is good.
 Now you have to be willing to freeze in order to see what she is hiding.

 Wait!
-You don’t know what’s behind her!
+You do not know what is behind her!
 That dragon-like snake can devour you alive.
 Oh, poor you!
-I hope he will have mercy on you and start from your head not your feet so that the horror won’t be as significant as being sucked the hell from the feet, slowly and painfully by the piercing fangs of the beast.
+I hope he will have mercy on you and start from your head not your feet so that the horror would not be as significant as being sucked into hell from the feet, slowly and painfully by the piercing fangs of the beast.